pfgithub/scpl/docs/actions/getupcomingevents.md

 > This action requires that Shortcuts has permission to use WFCalendarAccessResource.

+## description
+### summary
+Gets upcoming calendar events, ordered from nearest to farthest away in time.

 ### usage
 `getupcomingevents undefined=[???] wfgetupcomingitemcount=[string integer] day=[string <${strInfo}>] undefined=[???]`